MehmetBozkir/React-PizzaShop-Website/README.md

 $ npm run dev
 ```
 ## :link: Demo
+  - <a target="_blank" href="https://react-pizza-shop-x.netlify.app/"> Netflify </a> to see and examine by yourself a demo of the site.
-  - <a target="_blank" href="https://react-pizza-shop-xx.netlify.app/"> Click Here </a> to see and play by yourself a demo of the game.
+  - <a target="_blank" href="https://react-pizza-shop-website.vercel.app/"> Vercel </a> to see and examine by yourself a demo of the site.

 <br>